ux-at-icfnext/child-welfare/_pages/templates/event-papers.md

 layout: template
 categories: [templates, events]
 type: [detail-page]
-title: Call For Papers Detial
+title: Call For Papers Detail
-permalink: /templates/events/papers-details
+permalink: /templates/events/papers
 overview: The Call for Papers Detail page is the destination in the events browsing journey.
 description: The Call for Papers Detail page is the destination in the events browsing journey.
 Please see the [Events](/templates/events) page for information about the Event content type.